snow6oy/recurrink/cell/README.md

 - Fix bug with half.sized triangles North and South

-Also consider That if points + dimension only make Blocks then why process XY as Shapely.transform does it too  ?
+Geometry offsets in points + dimension make positions in Blocks Shapely.transform positions blocks in a model

+_ does top work when LINEAR